 Alternate Option: If Café M is too busy, try Goose Feather’s Café & Bakery.

-Savannah is a great place to pig out, because it’s such a walkable city that you can easily walk off all of the calories after you eat!
+Savannah is a great place to pig out, because it’s such a walkable city that you can easily burn off all of your calories after you eat!

 Savannah Travel Blog